Written by Alexandra Thompson on May 3 , 2023

 As you might be able to guess, off-page SEO refers to strategies deployed outside of your own website.
 The goal remains the same: improving your performance within search engine rankings.

-One of the most common ways to improve off-page SEO is through backlinks.
+One of the most common ways to improve off-page SEO is through link building.
 Backlinks (or inbound links) are links on other websites that lead back to your website.

 Let’s say you’ve produced an in-depth blog post on a common industry topic.
 An influencer in your industry refers to your blog post when they’re creating content, and they include a link to your original post.
 When readers click the link, they’re taken from the influencer’s website to yours, increasing your traffic.